Wind-WindKids/winding/samples/sophieandwind/frost.md

 The latch clicked.

-They were like two young seagulls in a gust — stalling, tumbling, feathers up — dropping toward the ocean.
+They were like two young seagulls in a gust — stalling, tumbling, feathers ruffled — dropping toward the ocean.
 The water hit like ice.

 @right: page, image
-The bag in the doorway, the door slightly ajar.
+The bag in the doorway, the door is closed.

 --